larabjork/kid-words/README.md

 _* Children should be able to add a word, and when viewing a word, be able to add, update or delete one or more definitions._
 _* This week you should deploy your application to Heroku so the kids can try it out!_

+After setting up the project structure to meet the basic specifications, I gave it a zoo animal theme; instead of defining words, kids are asked to describe zoo animals.

 ### Specifications
 These specs were developed based on the assignment description.
 **1. Behavior:** A user should be able to enter a word and have it be saved into a list of words.